TCL C7L Review

 HDR luminance chart:

-A definite plus of TCL televisions, including the tested C7L, is the fact that it supports almost all popular HDR formats.
-This includes both dynamic standards, HDR10+ and Dolby Vision.
-This is important because the proprietary dynamic tone mapping feature for HDR works quite poorly in this model.
-Fortunately, the dynamic formats that we encounter today on almost every streaming platform do the job for the C7L.
-As can be seen in our comparison, the television is able to display a significantly greater amount of detail in the bright areas of the image compared to regular content recorded in the base HDR10 format.
-Luckily, with the TCL C7L, it will be really difficult to encounter a situation where we watch a film or series devoid of these dynamic metadata, as HDR10+ and especially Dolby Vision are practically available everywhere today.
+A major advantage of TCL TVs, including the C7L we tested, is that it supports almost all popular HDR formats.
+That includes both dynamic standards, HDR10+ and Dolby Vision.
+This is important because the set’s proprietary dynamic HDR tone-mapping performs quite poorly.
+Fortunately, the dynamic formats you’ll find on almost every streaming platform today handle that for the C7L.
+As a result, as you can clearly see in our comparison, the TV can display significantly more detail in bright areas of the image than material encoded in the base HDR10 format.
+Luckily, with the TCL C7L it will be hard to come across a movie or series lacking those dynamic metadata, because HDR10+, and even more so Dolby Vision, are available practically everywhere today.

 Static HDR10